htulsiani/firstandroid/README.md

 A very basic android app with  Asynchrous requests to fetch data over REST (using Spring restTemplate), Results are cached with ormlite, callback to activities when the data is loaded, jackson json/object mapping, maven based (for android deployments).
 All the data loading is in the background service.
 We are using Robospice framework inernally for basic functionality.

-A user can login to exchange, view his organizations, view his contacts and download/view the documents.
-(Supported only pdf and jpg at the moment)

 Setup: